barracuda-cloudgen-access/docs/docs/fyde-access-proxy/install-aws.md

 - The latest AMI for the deployed region is automatically configured, at the date of the deploy

-- When the parameter `EC2ASGDesiredCapacity` is higher than `1` (defaults to `2`), the stack will deploy a Redis Replication Group with 2 nodes, this is required for communication between Fyde Orchestrators
+- When the parameter `EC2ASGDesiredCapacity` is higher than `1` (defaults to `2`), the stack will deploy a Redis Replication Group with 2 nodes on different Availability Zones.
+This is required for communication between Fyde Orchestrators

 - [![launch-stack-logo]](https://console.aws.amazon.com/cloudformation/home#/stacks/new?stackName=fyde&templateURL=https://fyde-cloudformation-store.s3.amazonaws.com/fyde-access-proxy-aws-cf-asg.yaml){:target="_blank"}